romanodesouza/evilmacs/README.md

 ```

 ## Ergonomics
-In a near future, if you got fascinated with the power of Emacs, curious and feeling confidence to try out Emacs's default keybindings, I have to advice you to be careful with RSI!!
+In a near future, if you get fascinated with the power of Emacs, curious and feeling confidence to try out Emacs's default keybindings, I have to advice you to be careful with RSI!!
 There is a **great** project called "[Ergoemacs](http://ergoemacs.org/)" that isn't just a remap of keybindings for Windows users, but a wonderful work to try to protect you against the painful Emacs's keybindings.
 In its wiki there is a list showing many people that got a RSI using Emacs in a QWERTY keyboard layout.